-The Company's insider trading policy prohibits executive officers, directors, and employees from purchasing any financial instruments (such as prepaid variable forward contracts, equity swaps, collars, or exchange funds), making short sales of Five Star Bancorp securities, or otherwise engaging in any transactions that hedge or offset any decrease in the market value of Five Star Bancorp securities or limit the ability to profit from an increase in the market value of Five Star Bancorp securities.
-Furthermore, unless an exception is approved by the Board, the Company's insider trading policy prohibits executive officers, directors, and employees from holding Five Star Bancorp securities as collateral for a loan.
+The Company's insider trading policy prohibits executive officers, directors, and employees from purchasing any financial instruments (such as prepaid variable forward contracts, equity swaps, collars, or exchange funds), making short sales of Five Star Bancorp securities, or otherwise engaging in any transactions that hedge or offset any decrease in the market value of Five Star Bancorp securities.
+Furthermore, unless an exception is approved by the board of directors, the Company's insider trading policy prohibits executive officers, directors, and employees from holding Five Star Bancorp securities in a margin account or pledging Five Star Bancorp securities as collateral for a loan.